 Appropriately Uses Anti-Psychotic Medication

-This statistic is a measure of the percent of long-term residents who were given antipsychotic drugs.
-High levels of antipsychotic drug use may suggest a facility is using these medications to control patient behavior in scenarios where such medications are not medically indicated.
-However, some nursing homes need to rely on these drugs due to an increased number of patients with cognitive disorders.
+This figure is an indication of the percent of long-term patients that were prescribed antipsychotic drugs.
+Increased usage of these drugs may suggest that a nursing home is using these medications to control patient behavior in scenarios where such drugs are not medically required.
+Nevertheless, some facilities need to rely more on these medications due to an increased number of residents suffering from dementia.

 Appropriately Uses Anti-Anxiety Medication